-410 Leadership Laboratory (1) ROTC enrolled students only.
+ROTC students only.
 Study and practical exercises in staff planning and coordination at the small unit level with emphasis on leadership and management.

-411 Leadership Laboratory (1) ROTC enrolled students only.
+ROTC students only.
 Study and practical exercises in preparation for active duty as an officer.

 Music Courses (MUS)